-With the passing of Colombian Nobel laureate Gabriel García Márquez April 17th, The City Paper reproduces its 2009 interview with the official biographer of ‘Gabo’, Gerald Martin.
+With the 40th anniversary of Gabriel García Márquez’s Nobel Prize for Literature, The City Paper reproduces the interview with “Gabo’s” official biographer, Gerald Martin.

 Over breakfast in Cartagena, a few blocks from Gabriel García Márquez’s house, British academic and Latin American specialist Gerald Martin recalls how, as a boy growing up in South London in the post-war period, he became ineluctably drawn towards Latin America and to what would become a life-time’s work on the continent, its history and its literature – culminating in his 17-year project on García Márquez.